 LED

-Light Emitting Diode (LED) is a semiconductor that emits light when current flows through it.
-Led TV uses less power, provides a brighter display with better contrast and lesser heat dissipation.
+Light light-emitting diode (LED) is a semiconductor that emits light when current flows through it.
+Led TV uses less power, and provides a brighter display with better contrast and lesser heat dissipation.
 Today, Almost all LCD TVs are LED TVs.

 OLED